 If your house was built after the 1920s, it is likely to have cavity walls.
 Older houses (pre-1920) are more likely to have solid walls, with no cavity and possibly no damp proof course.

-Before the installation, one of our retrofit surveyors will carry out a free no-obligation assessment of your property to confirm that it is suitable for insulation.
-Once it has been confirmed, the survey will be uploaded to the IAA (Insulation Assurance Authority) where they will complete an independent inspection to confirm suitability and consumer protection.
-Once the property has been independently deemed suitable for retrofit cavity wall insulation, a member of our team will contact you to arrange a date for install.
+Once it has been confirmed, the survey will be uploaded to the IAA (Installation Assurance Authority) where they will complete an independent inspection to confirm suitability and consumer protection.

 How is cavity wall insulation installed?